ndexbio/ndexpackagebundler/src/docs/NDEx_Installation_Instructions.rst

 In the following instructions, the ndex account is used to run tomcat server (and thereby the NDEx REST server) and all files are configured with the ndex user as owner.
-The tomcat7 start and stop scripts automatically use the ndex user.
+The tomcat start and stop scripts automatically use the ``ndex`` user.
 In all other situations, **it is necessary** to assume the role of the ndex user with ``sudo su – ndex``.

 Step 2 – DOWNLOAD AND INSTALL NDEx ARCHIVE